The Oracle Redo/Archive log mode used in Talend is equivalent to the archive log mode of Oracle.

 The TALEND_CDC_TYPE column of the [View All Changes] dialog box indicates all of the different changes caught.

 The changes are caught as follows: I indicates that the data has been inserted, UN indicates that the data has been updated, and D indicates that the data has been deleted.

 The columns of the source table and their values are also displayed.

 After setting up the CDC environment, you can now design a Job in Talend Studio using the CDC Oracle component to extract the change data from the source system.

-For more information on the properties and the parameters of the tOracleCDC component, see the documentation of the component at https://help.talend.com.
+For an example of how to use a CDC component and for more information on the properties and the parameters of the tOracleCDC component, see Talend Components Reference Guide.

 If you want to use CDC with an Oracle database, proceed as below:

 From the Repository tree view, drop the source table to the design workspace and select the tOracleCDC component in the [Components] dialog box, drop tLogRow from the Palette to the design workspace, and link the two components together using a Row Main connection.